Jonnybuoy/nuvolar-project/README.md

 5. Access the Nuvolar Fleet Management application in your web browser at http://localhost:8000 or http://127.0.0.1:8000

 ## API Endpoints
-- GET /api/aircraft/: Get a list of all aircrafts.
+- `GET /api/aircraft/`: Get a list of all aircrafts.
-- POST /api/aircraft/: Create a new aircraft.
+- `POST /api/aircraft/`: Create a new aircraft.
-- PUT /api/aircraft/<aircraft_id>/: Update details of a specific aircraft.
+- `PUT /api/aircraft/<aircraft_id>/`: Update details of a specific aircraft.

-- GET /api/flight/: Get a list of all flights.
+- `GET /api/flight/`: Get a list of all flights.
-- POST /api/flight/: Create a new flight.
+- `POST /api/flight/`: Create a new flight.
-- GET /api/flight/<flight_id>/: Get details of a specific flight.
+- `GET /api/flight/<flight_id>/`: Get details of a specific flight.
-- PUT /api/flight/<flight_id>/: Update details of a specific flight.
+- `PUT /api/flight/<flight_id>/`: Update details of a specific flight.
-- DELETE /api/flight/<flight_id>/: Delete a specific flight.
+- `DELETE /api/flight/<flight_id>/`: Delete a specific flight.

-- GET /flight/search_flights/: Search flights.
+- `GET /flight/search_flights/`: Search flights.
-- GET /flight/departure_airports_report/: Retrieve the list of departure airports.
+- `GET /flight/departure_airports_report/`: Retrieve the list of departure airports.

 ## Filters